angshumanHalder/Rustle/README.md

 Rustle: A Terminal Text Editor in Rust
 A minimal, modern, and feature-rich text editor that runs in your terminal, built from scratch in Rust.
-It features syntax highlighting, robust search, and correct handling of Unicode graphemes.
+It features syntax highlighting (only for rust language - non exhaustive), robust search, and correct handling of Unicode graphemes.

 ## ⚠️ Disclaimer: Not for Production Use